MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

 #### Restriction: The scanner server cannot have Internet connectivity

 Follow the instructions for a [disconnected computer](./rms-client/client-admin-guide-customizations.md#support-for-disconnected-computers).
+Then, do the following:

+1. Configure the scanner in the Azure portal, by creating a scanner profile.
+If you need help with this step, see [Configure the scanner in the Azure portal](#configure-the scanner in the Azure portal).

+2. Export your scanner profile from the **Azure Information Protection - Profiles (Preview)** blade, by using the **Export** option.

-Then, after you have configured the scanner in the Azure portal, export your settings, and in a PowerShell session, run [Import-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Import-AIPScannerConfiguration) and specify the file that contains the exported settings.
+3. Finally, in a PowerShell session, run [Import-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Import-AIPScannerConfiguration) and specify the file that contains the exported settings.

 Note that in this configuration, the scanner cannot apply protection (or remove protection) by using your organization's cloud-based key.
 Instead, the scanner is limited to using labels that apply classification only, or protection that uses [HYOK](configure-adrms-restrictions.md).